Becauseweliveonearth/Becauseweliveonearth.github.io/README.md

 _But you are not like that, for the Holy One has given you his Spirit, and all of you know the truth.
 1 John 3:20_

 So simply by allowing God to work in us to do right things for others to observe in us.
 Whew!

-Heavy, The apostles wrote heavily against false doctrine, for love as the first sign of rightness being produced and the importance of community.
+The apostles wrote heavily against false doctrine, for love as the first sign of rightness being produced and the importance of community.
 That's it, no laws!!

 It puts into perspective when Apostle Paul says to follow him as he follows Christ.
 Jesus being the way is clear now.
 If there is no law, the only thing we know to say and speak is Jesus, Jesus, Jesus.

 Should we fall back on the safe laws, like the ten commandments, etc. I believe the laws are great as guardians/training wheels, i.e., to be taught to children, etc. They are great guardrails.
 But a time must come when a Christian must not be in a crib anymore but learn in safety and gradually to follow the shepherd's voice so they do not walk out the balcony but safely arrive at their destination; all of this in being like their father.

+_Ye are gods and children of the most high_

 _But you are not like that, for the Holy One has given you his Spirit, and all of you know the truth._